ayriela/jQuery-Calculator/readme.md

-# Weekend Challenge 2 - Server Side Calculator
+# Weekend Challenge: Server Side Calculator

-Welcome to the second weekend challenge!
+Welcome to the weekend challenge!

 You are going to be building a server-side calculator.
 The logic for the calculator **must** be implemented on the server.